kukrejaharsh/HCL-HACK/README.md

 # HCLTech Hackathon: Healthcare Wellness Portal (MVP)

-This repository contains the 5-hour Minimum Viable Product (MVP) for the Healthcare Wellness and Preventive Care Portal.
+This repository contains the Minimum Viable Product (MVP) for the Healthcare Wellness and Preventive Care Portal given as part of HCL hackathon.
 This LLD is based on the MERN stack and the provided data model.

-## 🚀 MVP Scope (5-Hour Goal)
+## 🚀 MVP Scope

 The primary goal is to deliver a functional, deployed, and secure demonstration.
 * **Core Features:** Functional authentication, patient dashboard (trackers, appointments, **and reminders**), a provider dashboard (patient list, compliance), and profile management.